alphagov/govuk-design-system/src/components/back-link/index.md

 There are 2 ways to use the back link component.
 You can use HTML or, if you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk), you can use the Nunjucks macro.

-{{ example({group: "components", item: "back-link", example: "default", html: true, nunjucks: true, open: false, titleSuffix: "second"}) }}
+{{ example({ group: "components", item: "back-link", example: "default", html: true, nunjucks: true, open: false, titleSuffix: "second" }) }}

 Using the default link text ('Back') is ideal for services with a simple journey.
 For example, [applying for a National Insurance number](https://www.gov.uk/apply-national-insurance-number).
 Users will only ever go back to the previous page in the service.